Sweet Dog

 3

-Always on a mat or grass, never on tiles that make the hind legs skid.
-Two to three rotations per set at most: a dog's inner-ear system likes fairground rides no more than ours does.
-Puppy or senior: slow rotations and very short amounts.
+Always on a floor with grip, a rug or grass, never on slippery tiles where his back legs could skid.
+Two or three rotations per set at most: a dog enjoys fairground rides no more than a human does, and balance suffers beyond that.
+Count on three or four sets per session, and no more than five minutes in total.
+Puppy or senior: slow rotations and even shorter sessions.

 Frequently asked questions

-How do I teach my dog to spin in place?
+How do I teach my dog to spin on the spot?

-Hold a treat at nose height, trace one slow, complete circle, mark with a "yes!" the moment the turn is done and reward.
-Empty your hand very quickly (otherwise he just learns to follow a treat round in a circle), shrink the movement to a twirl, then add the word, said just once.
+Hold a treat against his nose and draw a big horizontal circle, slowly: he pivots to follow it.
+Mark with a “yes!” the moment the turn closes, reward, then empty your hand (otherwise he simply learns to follow a treat in a circle) and shrink the gesture down to a small twirl, before adding the word.

-What is the difference between round and twist?
+What is the difference between spin and twist?

 My dog only turns one way, is that normal?

-Yes: most dogs have a "good" side and a harder side, and that is normal handedness, not stubbornness.
-Work the other direction all the same, gently, as a brand-new trick.
-If a direction that used to go well is suddenly refused, think of pain and ask your vet's opinion.
+Yes: most dogs have one side they find easier than the other, just as we are right-handed or left-handed, and it is not stubbornness.
+Work on the other direction like a brand new trick, at his pace.
+If a direction that used to go fine is suddenly refused, think of pain and ask your vet for advice.

-From what age can I teach a puppy to spin?
+From what age can a puppy learn to spin on the spot?

-How long does it take a dog to learn to spin?
+How long does it take for a dog to learn to spin?

-It varies from one dog to another, and the harder direction often takes more sessions.
-Very short, spaced-out sessions beat cramming, and we always finish on a success.
-The idea: stop while he is still asking for more.
+It varies from one dog to the next, and the harder direction often takes more sessions.
+Very short, spaced-out sessions beat one long session, and you always stop on a success.

-Do I need a clicker to teach tricks?
+Do you need a clicker to teach tricks?

-No. A simple short marker word ("yes!"), said at the exact moment the turn is done and then followed by the reward, does exactly the same job.
+No. A simple short marker word (“yes!”), said at the exact moment the turn closes and then followed by the reward, does exactly the same job.
 Your voice is enough, and it feeds the relationship on top.

 Loading your progress…